 I think I attempted to collect an octopus for at least 4 times before I finally succeeded.
 It was not easy as the octopus is very smart and escapes quickly.

 That is all the reef survey I am doing.
 The rest of the reef survey sessions clashes with work commitment.
 However I will be back at base camp the coming weekend for more volunteering and fun.
+Next Sunday is a day off at base camp and some of us are going to spent some time having fun around the place.

 It has been 6 days since the Southern Expedition for the Comprehensive Marine Biodiversity Survey (CMBS) started.
 Yesterday was my first time stepping into the base camp for the expedition, meeting familiar and new faces.
 I am involved in CMBS as a volunteer since Dec 2010 as a regular volunteer.
 The Southern Expedition is the second expedition event I had participated in, with the first at the Northern Expedition held in October last year.

 Prof Peter Ng takes special transport to base camp, a foldie.
+Image from my twitter.

 This morning at 3am, a group of volunteers and scientists gathered at the dinning area to get ready for the first predawn reef survey.
 With two boats from Summit Marine System, about 18 of us landed safely at Terumbu Semakau, a submerged reef just to the north of Pulau Semakau, Singapore's only landfill location.

 Getting ready to board the boats.
+Image from my twitter.

 Armed with pails, many containers of various sizes, fishing nets, small brushes, tweezers and gloves, the experienced group of people quickly moved onto the reef in different directions and started working.